The PFAS test trusted by firefighters and first responders, now available for everyone!

 • N‐MeFOSAA 2‐(N‐Methyllperfluorooctanesulfonamido) acetic acid

-The test also includes up to 14 other PFAS compounds above and beyond these, which are commonly used in various consumer products and industrial processes, as well as found in some drinking water and the environment.
+The test also includes 10 other PFAS compounds that are commonly used in various consumer products and industrial processes, as well as found in some drinking water and the environment.

-Is the Relentless Health PFAS test available everywhere?
+Is the Relentless Health PFAS Core Panel available everywhere?

 Relentless Health's toxin tests are available to be purchased and used by anyone in the United States, except for residents of the state of New York.
 This is due to New York's state regulations for lab testing.
 We hope to make our tests available in NY soon.